jacobposz/Music-Recommendation-System/README.md

 ![image](https://user-images.githubusercontent.com/89123268/202065065-43a5bcde-d6b4-409a-a0d2-a77a81ab837d.png)

 - as we can see, the jazz guitar and regular guitar have a cosign similarity of .89 which is super high
-- on the other hand,
+- on the other hand, guitar and train have a cosign similarity of .69 which is really low